KaiNorberg/PatchworkOS/README.md

 In the end we end up with a $O(1)$ complexity per page operation, we do of course get $O(n)$ complexity per allocation/mapping operation where $n$ is the number of pages.

-Of course, there are limitations to this approach, for example, it is in no way portable (which isn't a concern in our case), each address space can only contain $2^8 - 1$ unique shared memory regions, and copy-on-write would not be easy to implement (however, the need for this is reduced due to PatchworkOS using a `spawn()` instead of a `fork()`).
+Of course, there are limitations to this approach, for example, it is in no way portable (which isn't a concern in our case), each address space can only contain $2^8 - 1$ unique shared memory regions, and copy-on-write would not be easy to implement (however, the need for this is reduced due to PatchworkOS using a `proc_create()` instead of a `fork()`).

 All in all, this algorithm would not be a viable replacement for existing algorithms, but for PatchworkOS, it serves its purpose very efficiently.